Maurice Tempelsman

-Maurice Tempelsman (born August 26, 1929) is a Belgian-American businessman and diamond merchant.
-He was the longtime companion of Jacqueline Kennedy Onassis, former First Lady of the United States.
+Maurice Tempelsman (August 26, 1929 – August 23, 2025) was a Belgian-American businessman, diamond magnate and merchant.
+He was the longtime companion of Jacqueline Kennedy Onassis, the 35th First Lady of the United States.

 Early life

-Tempelsman was born on August 26, 1929, in Antwerp, Belgium, the son of Leon and Helene Tempelsman, both Orthodox Jews, in a Yiddish-speaking family in Antwerp's Jewish community.
-In 1940, Tempelsman and his family emigrated to the United States to escape persecution by Nazi Germany during World War II.
+Maurice Tempelsman was born on August 26, 1929, in Antwerp, Belgium, the son of Leon and Helene Tempelsman, both Orthodox Jews, in a Yiddish-speaking family in Antwerp's Jewish community.
+In 1940, Tempelsman and his family emigrated to the United States as Nazi Germany invaded Belgium.
 When he was 16, Tempelsman began working for his father, a diamond broker.
 He attended New York City's public schools and New York University.